 The regional integration process in the Eastern and Southern Africa-Indian Ocean region (ESA-IO region) was institutionalised in the late seventies.
 This has led to the formation of regional organisations with mandates to address specific issues and having ultimate common development objectives, such as Common Market for Eastern and Southern Africa (COMESA), East African Community (EAC), Intergovernmental Authority for Development (IGAD) and Indian Ocean Commission (IOC).

 Our support reflects the EU's strong commitment to regional integration in Africa as a whole, and this region in particular, as well as our faith in the ability of the above mentioned four regional organisations to progress with their integration agenda.
-This was further reconfirmed during the regional Inter-Regional Coordination Committee (IRCC) meetings.
+This was further reconfirmed during the regional Inter-Regional Coordination Committee (IRCC) meetings in 2013.

 The EU is a strong supporter of the regional integration, which is considered, based on EU's own experience, a fundamental pillar for peace and prosperity to facilitate the integration within the region, and ultimately a wider integration into the world economy.